What is the average babysitting rate in New Zealand? 2023 edition

 Do keep in mind that this is simply the average babysitting rate.
 Other factors such as the number of children, additional tasks, and amount of experience also have an impact on how much a babysitter may cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!

 When determining how much to pay the babysitter it is important to first look at the minimum wage and how it applies to the situation.
 With this, you can see what a person of a certain age is legally entitled to earn.
-In New Zealand, as of the beginning of 2021 the minimum wage was $15.12 for starting out workers or training workers and $18.90 for adult workers.
-However, on April 1st, 2021 the minimum wage increased to $16.00/hour for starting out or training workers and $20.00 for adult workers.
+In New Zealand, as of April 1st, 2022 the minimum wage increased to $16.96/hour for starting out or training workers and $21.20 for adult workers.

-The average babysitting rate of $19.64 takes into account both starting out workers and adult workers, with wages ranging up to around $30/hour for older, more experienced babysitters and nannies.
+The average babysitting rate takes into account both starting out workers and adult workers, with wages ranging up to around $30+/hour for older, more experienced babysitters and nannies.

 In the infographic below, there is a good overview of what the minimum wage is and how you can determine how much to pay the babysitter.
 Keep in mind that this is the minimum hourly wage.
 Factors such as knowledge, experience, and extra responsibilities or requirements can increase the average hourly rate.